espenmn/medialog.magneticpopup/README.rst

         medialog.magneticpopup

-and then running ``bin/buildout``
+1. Next, run: ``bin/buildout``.
-Finally, go to your site setup/addons and enable this new addon.
+1. Finally, go to your site setup/addons and enable this new addon.

 Contribute
 ----------